VILLA-TECH-Inc/VT-FedRAMP20x-Phase-One-Pilot-Draft/README.md

 <h2>Continuous Reporting Prototype</h2>

 Our methodology for continuous reporting will leverage our proprietary cloud service, STRUCTURA.IO, to deliver a customer-facing dashboard that is updated daily with the results of Key Security Indicators (KSIs).
-This dashboard provides comprehensive insights by displaying the validation description, KSI name, KSI ID, result (pass/fail/partial), and the last run timestamp.
+This dashboard provides comprehensive insights by displaying the validation description, KSI name, KSI ID, result ("FULLY_COMPLIANT", "SUBSTANTIALLY_COMPLIANT", "PARTIALLY_COMPLIANT", "NON_COMPLIANT"), and the last run timestamp.
 By utilizing this approach, we ensure that our clients have real-time access to critical security metrics, enabling them to make informed decisions and maintain robust security postures.